 4 Things to Do If Your Baby Falls Off the Bed & Ways To Prevent

-check_icon Research-backed
+✔ Research-backed

 It is not uncommon for babies to be prone to accidents despite the best efforts of the parents to prevent them.
 One such situation can be when the baby falls off the bed.
 Infants or toddlers who roll may often be more susceptible to falls from the bed, increasing the risk of injuries, such as head trauma.
+Knowing quick and effective responses when a baby falls can help reduce potential injuries.

 The delicate skulls of the babies could be more likely to sustain injuries.
-Do not hesitate to consult a doctor if your baby falls from the bed, even if they appear alright.
+Do not hesitate to consult a doctor if your baby falls from the bed, even if they appear right.
 You must call the local emergency number if the baby shows signs of severe injuries after a fall.

 Read this post to learn how to react when the baby falls off the bed, how to manage the situation for the next 24 hours, and when to seek emergency care.